 Disclosure: This post contains Amazon affiliate links and other affiliate links.
 As an affiliate, I earn a commission on qualifying purchases.

-How to make a keto quick bread
+How to make a keto cinnamon bread

-The key to making a keto quick bread (like this cinnamon bread) is to use a mixture of almond flour and eggs in the base.
+The key to making any keto quick bread (like this cinnamon bread) is to use a mixture of almond flour and eggs in the base.
 You’ll see variations on this combination, like some people also using cream cheese and others adding a bit of coconut flour – but in in general basing the recipe off the almond flour and egg mixture is what will hold the structure similar to a traditional quick bread.

 - Lakanto Golden (or another granulated sweetener – I just think this one is the closest thing to a regular sweetener out there!)